Review of Animal Control Ordinances

 Share Review of Animal Control Ordinances on Facebook Share Review of Animal Control Ordinances on Twitter Share Review of Animal Control Ordinances on Linkedin Email Review of Animal Control Ordinances link

 The Board will review Chapter 5 - Animals and Fowl for the next several months.
 The key area of discussion for each meeting will be posted here, as well as the City’s Event Calendar.
-The meeting scheduled for June 12, 2025, will focus on Article III - Dogs, Cats and Other Animals.
-The meetings will include presentations from staff with a review of existing ordinances and suggested updates to the ordinance followed by a discussion between board members.
+The meetings will include presentations from staff with a review of existing ordinances and suggested updates to the ordinance, followed by a discussion between board members.
 The Board will also hear comments from the public.
 Be sure to look at the proposed changes in Article III by looking in the "Documents" tab on the right side of your screen.
 Changes will be underlined and in red text.

-We encourage residents to share their thoughts in the Comments section below before 4:00 pm, June 9, 2025.
-Comments collected up to three days prior to each meeting will be shared with the Board.
+Comments collected up to three days before each meeting will be shared with the Board.
+Submit comments no later than April 6, 2026, at 4:00 p.m.
 View proposed changes in the Documents section on the right side of the screen.

 The Board will review Chapter 5 - Animals and Fowl for the next several months.
 The key area of discussion for each meeting will be posted here, as well as the City’s Event Calendar.
-The meeting scheduled for June 12, 2025, will focus on Article III - Dogs, Cats and Other Animals.
-The meetings will include presentations from staff with a review of existing ordinances and suggested updates to the ordinance followed by a discussion between board members.
+The meetings will include presentations from staff with a review of existing ordinances and suggested updates to the ordinance, followed by a discussion between board members.
 The Board will also hear comments from the public.
 Be sure to look at the proposed changes in Article III by looking in the "Documents" tab on the right side of your screen.
 Changes will be underlined and in red text.

-We encourage residents to share their thoughts in the Comments section below before 4:00 pm, June 9, 2025.
-Comments collected up to three days prior to each meeting will be shared with the Board.
+Comments collected up to three days before each meeting will be shared with the Board.
+Submit comments no later than April 6, 2026, at 4:00 p.m.
 View proposed changes in the Documents section on the right side of the screen.

 Questions